 State laws for Florida, Hawaii, and Rhode Island permit an insurer to pay dividends or make distributions out of that part of statutory surplus derived from net operating profit and net realized capital gains.
 The applicable laws pertain to the state of domicile of each insurance company affiliate and provide calculations to determine the amount of dividends or distributions that can be made without the prior approval of the insurance regulatory authority and the amount of dividends or distributions that would require prior approval of the insurance regulatory authority.
-In the state of Florida, a dividend may be taken without regulatory approval if the dividend is equal to or less than the greater of 10% of the insurer's surplus or the insurer's net income excluding realized capital gains.
+In the state of Florida, a dividend may be taken without regulatory approval if the dividend is equal to or less than the greater of 10% of the insurer's surplus or the insurer's net income.
+In the state of Rhode Island, a dividend may be taken without regulatory approval if the dividend is equal to or less than the lesser of 10% of the insurer's surplus or the insurer's net income excluding realized capital gains.
 The state of Hawaii restricts dividends without regulatory approval to the smaller of prior years' net income or 10% of prior year's surplus.
 Heritage P&C and NBIC have not paid dividends in any of the last three years.
 Zephyr paid dividends of \$3.9 million and \$4.3 million for the years ended December 31, 2023 and 2022.